8go/matrix-commander/README.md

   --no-sso              This argument is optional.
 If it is not used, the
                         default login method will be used.
 This default login method is: SSO (Single Sign-On).
-SSO starts a web browser and connects the user to a webpage on the server for login.
+SSO starts a web browser and connects the user to a web page on the server for login.
 SSO will only work if the server supports it and if there is access to a browser.
 If this argument is used, then SSO will be avoided.
 This